Stuycs-K/final-project-09-veto-adrian-zhang-junling/WORKLOG.md

 Finished debugging and coding Rename.java, merged to main

+### 6/5/2024

+Added to README.md, some organzational stuff

 ## Sources
 - [What is Obfuscation? - Preemptive](https://www.preemptive.com/what-is-obfuscation/#:~:text=Code%20Obfuscation%20is%20the%20process,the%20output%20of%20the%20program.)
 - [What is Obfuscation? - GuardSquare](https://www.guardsquare.com/what-is-code-obfuscation)